ElectricRCAircraftGuy/eRCaGuy-KiCad/README.md

 www.ElectricRCAircraftGuy.com
 - To reach me you can find my email using the "Contact me" link at the top of my website.

+Folders named "...TEST" contain in-work, or scratch library parts being tested, or otherwise in an incomplete status.